Saturday, December 26, 2020

 I really enjoy how Iceblox Plus transported me back in time and those of us old enough to remember the original (or the 8-bit conversions) will appreciate the balance of both authentic and updated styles.
 Although I panic like a big girl's blouse from level six onwards, I'm completely smitten by the exhilarating oldskool gameplay.
 Iceblox is a great game!

-AtariMania has the download and I hear there's a boxed version by Cote Gamers (that I'd love!!)
+AtariMania has the download and there is a boxed version by Cote Gamers (now sold out).

 Saturday, November 14, 2020